-Having an attitude of gratitude may sound cliché, but in these unprecedented times, gratitude may be just the boost you need to help reframe and create a more positive experience during the COVID-19 pandemic.
+Having an attitude of gratitude may sound cliché, but in these unprecedented times, gratitude may be just the boost you need to help reframe and create a more positive experience.

 “Gratitude is a strong tool to help you reframe things during a hard time,” said Dr. Yazhini Srivathsal, a psychiatrist with Banner Behavioral Health Hospital.
 For example, instead of saying you’re stuck at home, changing the sentiment to being safe at home, or even being thankful for having a home can help you mentally during a time that feels anything but positive.